Bnpalma/MBD_Capstone_Airbus_2024/README.md

 - **Enhanced Computational Power**: Utilize more powerful hardware for model training.
 - **Integration of Additional Data Sources**: Incorporate real-time weather, flight paths, and maintenance logs.
-- **Refinement of Feature Engineering**: Explore more advanced feature engineering techniques.
-- **Model Ensemble Techniques**: Combine multiple models to improve performance.
 - **Real-time Implementation and Testing**: Deploy and test models in real-time operational environments.
-- **User-friendly Dashboard and Visualization**: Develop an intuitive monitoring dashboard for airline operators.
-- **Continuous Model Update and Learning**: Implement continuous learning mechanisms for the models.
 - **Reduction of False Positives**: Focus on reducing the rate of false positives to minimize operational disruptions.

 ## How to Use